achntj/next-prisma-starter/README.md

 # Next JS and Prisma Starter

 This starter is a simple and sensible repository that gives you the basic boilerplate for your next project.
-Prisma gives you support almost all popular databases and is easy to use.
+Prisma gives you support for almost all popular databases and is easy to use.
 This starter uses Next.js (+React), TypeScript, TailwindCSS, and Vercel.

 ## Setup